EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-06.md

-# Session 06 – Streamlit Dashboards + Typer UX (JS Preview)
+# Session 06 – Streamlit Dashboards + Typer UX

 - **Date:** Monday, Dec 8, 2025
-- **Theme:** Ship a Streamlit dashboard and Typer CLI on top of the Postgres-backed FastAPI API, then preview the JavaScript/TypeScript basics needed for Session 07’s Vite/React lab.
+- **Theme:** Ship a Streamlit dashboard and Typer CLI on top of the Postgres-backed FastAPI API, plus a short JavaScript/TypeScript warm-up to prep for frontend work.

 ## Session Story
 With Postgres live from Session 05, the backend is stable enough for real UIs.
 Today you’ll build a Streamlit dashboard that lists, filters, and creates movies through the existing API, and you’ll add Typer/Rich helpers for operators.
 We end with a short JavaScript/TypeScript warm-up so next week’s React sprint feels familiar.